-- Scleroderma - the connective tissue is compromised, causing changes in skin, blood vessels, muscles, and internal organs.
+- Scleroderma – the connective tissue is compromised, causing changes in the skin, blood vessels, muscles, and internal organs.

 - Sjögren’s syndrome – destroys the glands that produce tears and saliva causing dry eyes and mouth; may affect kidneys and lungs.

 Autoimmune Disease Treatment